You can clearly see in the scene where Doc is hanging from the clocktower that he is wearing velcro shoes. Velcro shoes were not invented in 1955.

 When Marty plugs in the cord (stereo plug) into his guitar, the other end that's plugged into the amp is suddenly a mono plug (tip/sleeve as opposed to tip/ring/sleeve).
 Furthermore, Marty has already maxed out the volumes and overdrives BEFORE plugging in his guitar.
 If this truly happened, the amp or speaker would have blown up the instant he plugged the guitar cord into the amp, as the connectors briefly short out (+/-) while plugging them in.

-User covercamp Said About This Entry: After Marty plugs in the cord from his guitar to the amp, he flips on several other switches presumably to complete the connection of the guitar to the system so it wasn't necessarily a goof that he didn't blow the system by plugging in.
+User covercamp updated about this: After Marty plugs in the cord from his guitar to the amp, he flips on several other switches presumably to complete the connection of the guitar to the system so it wasn't necessarily a goof that he didn't blow the system by plugging in.

 When marty first meets Doc in the past, he tells him that Ronald Reagan is president.
 Then Doc says "then I guess the first lady is Jane Wyman..", but Ronald Reagan and Jane Wyman were actually divorced in 1949 and he was married to Nancy Davis in 1952.